 Green Mountain Canyon has been nearly impossible for the public to visit on foot.
 The Blue Valley Land Exchange will change that.
 This video is a look at what the public will have the opportunity to enjoy.

-Everyone will enjoy greater access to the Lower Blue River under the land exchange.
-It will provide new and greatly enhanced access to over a mile of the river in Green Mountain Canyon where land ownership patterns and natural barriers have historically impeded pedestrian access to this reach of the Blue River.
+Everyone will enjoy greater access to the Lower Blue River under the Blue Valley Land Exchange.
+It will provide new and greatly enhanced access to 1.65 miles of the river in Green Mountain Canyon where land ownership patterns and natural barriers have historically impeded pedestrian access to this reach of the Blue River.
 Anglers will discover a healthy brown trout population in the canyon.
 Hikers and campers will have the opportunity to explore a beautiful river canyon seldom before visited.